Samuel-BlankAmber/linkedin-games-ai/README.md

 ## TODO

-- The Tango solver assumes constraint divs use `lotka-cell-edge--right` which may not always be true
 - The Crossclimb solver uses an unoptimal algorithm for computing which words to drag
 - The Crossclimb solver uses an inefficient page timeout before dragging words
 - Make everything faster (?)